orbkit/orbkit/doc/gridbased/lowlevel.rst

 .. attention::

-  The last line is **mandatory**, i.e., we have to tell orbkit, that there is no need to initialize the grid.
+  The last line is **mandatory**, i.e., we have to tell ORBKIT, that there is no need to initialize the grid.

 .. hint::

   For your convenience, you may also set the variable ``grid.is_vector = True``, if you have initialized a **vector grid** manually.
-You can use this standard variable as input parameter in other orbkit functions.
+You can use this standard variable as input parameter in other ORBKIT functions.

 Operations on the Grid
 ----------------------